wrabelk/immuta-blog/content/en/docs/_index.md

 ## What is Diátaxis?

 Diátaxis structures technical documentation around users’ needs and goals as they relate to a product.
-Our audience is diverse, their problems are complex and varying, and so how we write about a single concept needs to be written differently based on who those readers are, what their purpose is, and where they are in their phase of understanding our product.

 At its heart, Diátaxis reflects four phases of learning (or how people become experts in a craft) to overcome some of these challenges:

 * learning-oriented phase: We begin by learning.
 We learn a skill by *doing*, under the guidance of a teacher.